-This Christmas-Themed Water Park Called "Santa's Village" Is A Childhood Dream Come True
+This Christmas-Themed Water Park Is Your Childhood Dream Come True

 In these increasingly complex times, it’s totally valid — nay, necessary — to find fun and joy wherever possible.
 And if you ever get a yearning for both the magical days of childhood, and a bit of Christmas in July, I have some news for you: in honor of all things both Yuletide-themed, and pleasing to your inner child, there’s a Christmas-themed water park in Jefferson, New Hampshire — and it looks amazing.
 According to Delish, Santa’s Village has been open since 1953, and it’s the perfect place to “find your inner elf,” the water park’s website notes.